aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>31-33</sup>&nbsp;For the Lord will not cast us off&#x2197;
                                   forever and ever.
-He wounds, but He shows compassion, abundant is His kindness.
+He wounds, but He shows compassion&#x2191;, abundant is His kindness.
 For He is loathe to cause pain or grief&#x2198;
 to the sons of men.